google/certificate-transparency-rfcs/draft-ietf-trans-rfc6962-bis.md

 ### Minimum Acceptance Criteria {#minimum_criteria}

-To ensure that logged certificates and precertificates are attributable to an accepted trust anchorand to set clear expectations for what monitors would find in the log, and to avoid being overloaded by invalid submissions, the log MUST reject a submission if any of the following conditions are not met:
+To ensure that logged certificates and precertificates are attributable to an accepted trust anchor, to set clear expectations for what monitors would find in the log, and to avoid being overloaded by invalid submissions, the log MUST reject a submission if any of the following conditions are not met: